 Similar to a board game, a cookbook is a great gift because there are obvious language skills for translating recipes.
 But there is also the extra benefit of being able to enjoy the food of another culture.
 With 2014’s Heimat, German chef Tim Malzer offers a modern taste of his Germany.
 The cookbook contains many traditional German recipes, such as asparagus soup, that are prepared in a way that will appeal to many tastes.
 Just be sure that your gift recipient shares their cooking with you if you do gift them this book!

 Any regular reader of Reverberations will know that I am a big proponent of German language learning with both films and music.
 I think film and television is a great way to learn German because there is something that speaks to everyone.
 Regardless of whether you prefer a thrilling crime drama or a romantic period piece, there is something for you.
 A great recommendation for any film fan is Good Bye, Lenin!
-In the film, a young man goes to great lengths to keep his ill mother (a loyal communist) from experiencing too great a shock by learning that Germany has again a single country.
+In the film, a young man goes to great lengths to keep his ill mother (a loyal communist) from experiencing too great a shock by learning that Germany is again a single country.
 The film is a great blend of history, drama, suspense, romance, and comedy.

-Everything I said above for German language learning with films applies to music, too.
+Everything I said above about German language learning with films applies to music, too.
 Whether your gift recipient loves techno or opera, there’s a German-language music option for them.
 A great recommendation is Austrian musician Falco.
 Blending singing with rapping to form his own unique style, Falco was the epitome of the 1980s and ’90s cool.
 Who can resist an infectious tune like “Rock Me, Amadeus?”